elhedgie/elhedgie/README.md

   * I finished SKILLBOX Weblayout and JavaScript courses
   * I'm learning React JS, Redux and Typescript by myself.
 This is one of my important skills - I am always ready to learn new things independently, taking responsibilities for my own success and progress
   * Also I am studying algorithms and never stop exploring CSS, HTML and JS features!
 That's apprently a hobby of mine
   * My previous career was connected with teaching kids English.
-Here is my significant skill: I am able to teach, I always find a way to communicate ecologically, I know where to find information and how to work with it.
+Here is my significant skill: I am able to teach, I always find a way to communicate nonviolently, I know where to find information and how to work with it.
   * Also I worked as a manager and my responsibility was to control how the work is going, to teach newbies how to be efficient and to make everything work as it must work!